eclipse-archived/codewind-docs/docs/_documentations/linking-your-projects.md

 ## Linking your projects in VS Code

 To link your projects in VS Code, follow these steps where project `frontend-nodejs` is the source project and project `database-nodejs` is the target project.
-Both projects must be running in order to create a link.
+Both projects must be running to create a link.

 1\.
 Right-click on project `frontend-nodejs` in the **Codewind** view, select **Project Overview**, and then select the **Links** tab.

 2\.
-Click **Create Link** to add a new project link:
+Click **Create Link**:

 ![Image of managing VS Code project links](images/linking-feature/vscode_add_project_link.png){:width="650px"}